HassanAliKadhem/fresh_reader/README.md

 - [x] open in browser

 ## Todo
+- [ ] change the server link (it points to my FreshRss instance at the moment)
 - [ ] sync read articles to server
 - [ ] search articles
 - [ ] in app browser view